jahmar-code/fl_research/research_findings.md

 Our DP experiments used:

-- Noise multiplier: 0.4 (hybrid) and higher values for pure DP
+- Noise multiplier: 0.4 (standard hybrid), 0.3 (sequential hybrid), and higher values for pure DP
 - Clipping threshold: 1.0 (max gradient norm)

 These parameters resulted in: